neil-ca-moore/neil-ca-moore.github.io/_posts/2015-10-04-moving-to-industry.markdown

 <img src="/resources/academia-post/st_and.svg" width="100">

-My PhD in St Andrews directly lead from the work I did in my final year of my undergraduate degree.
-I had been working on the constraint satisfaction problem (CSP) for my final year project.
+My PhD in St Andrews directly was fairly closely related to the work I did in my final year of my undergraduate degree.
+I had been working on applications of the constraint satisfaction problem (CSP) for my final year project.
 I decided to do a PhD because I was enjoying doing academic research and enjoyed being at University.
-I didn't want it to stop so I started looking for a PhD place.
-I was lucky enough to work in St Andrews with a fantastic research group containing Ian Gent, Ian Miguel, Chris Jefferson, Pete Nightingale and Lars Kotthoff.
+So I started looking for a PhD place.
+I was lucky enough to be introduced to a fantastic research group in St Andrews containing Ian Gent, Ian Miguel, Chris Jefferson, Pete Nightingale and Lars Kotthoff.

 I don't think I struggled with my PhD more than I should have.
 It has to be hard or it's not worthwhile.
 However I don't think it came naturally to me, I had to struggle and I felt like I could only ever become a mediocre researcher.
-Hence towards the end of my three and a half years I began to feel that while I was likely to pass my PhD, I was not sure that a postdoc was right for me.
+Hence towards the end of my three and a half years I began to feel that while I was likely to pass my PhD and be able to get a follow on postdoc, I was not sure that it was right for me.

 <!-- Slides: first pages of my papers? -->